-Summary: This project will add an additional general purpose lane (approximately 4.5 miles) in both directions of I-5 between Yale Avenue and SR-55, improve interchanges, and replace and add new auxiliary lanes in the cities of Irvine and Tustin.
+Summary: This project will add an additional general purpose lane (approximately 4.5 miles) in both directions of I-5 between Yale Avenue and SR-55, improve interchanges, replace, and add new auxiliary lanes in the cities of Irvine and Tustin.
 The design of this project was initiated on May 6, 2021.
-This quarter, the design consultant worked on surveying the existing facilities, obtaining approval for design enhancements that could reduce overall project costs while improving traffic operations, and began working on roadway geometrics.
+This quarter, the design consultant continued limited surveying of existing facilities and obtaining as-builts from various agencies, and worked on addressing comments from Caltrans on the 35 percent design package.
+Coordination relating to the locations of soundwalls, overhead signage, landscaping, staging, and drainage is ongoing.
+Due to potential schedule delays during the ROW phase, this project is marked as a cost/schedule risk in the Capital Action Plan (CAP).